U.N. aviation body to probe Belarus plane grounding, first report due by June 25 | Law-Order

 ICAO's 36-nation governing council acted after the United States and several allies demanded an investigation into the incident, which British Foreign Secretary Dominic Raab called "a grave violation of international law."
 ICAO would produce an interim report by June 25, said Irish Transport Minister Eamon Ryan.

 ICAO would produce an interim report by June 25, said Irish Transport Minister Eamon Ryan.
+ICAO said in a statement after the meeting that its council had expressed its "strong concern" about the incident.
 The probe will be a fact-finding investigation designed mainly to determine whether international aviation rules were breached.
 ICAO has little scope to punish member states other than by suspending voting rights.

 Belarus on Sunday scrambled a fighter and used a false bomb alert to divert the Irish airliner to Minsk and detain a dissident Belarusian journalist.
 The plane, traveling from Athens to Vilnius, was almost in Lithuanian air space when ordered to land.
 "These unacceptable actions were an attack on European aviation security and put in danger the lives of the passengers and crew as they traveled between two EU capitals," said Ryan.